raspberrypilearning/sonic-pi-taster-old/README.md

 ## Step 2: Frère Jacques

-Now you have mastered the basics of Sonic Pi, let’s code a tune!
+Now you have mastered the basics of Sonic Pi, let's code a tune!

 The values that you have been typing after the word `play` represent notes; in fact, they are MIDI note numbers.
 This means we can translate songs played on a piano into Sonic Pi!